maghrebi84/wnd-charm/README.md

 If ImageTransformationName and FeatureAlgorithmName are not specified, WND-CHARM computes the features for a short list of FeatureAlgorithmName and ImageTransformationName.
 Also, the long set of features can be alternatively selected using the input argument "--DesiredFeatures LongSet".

 In addition to the above changes, a comprehensive list of Morphological algorithms was implemented in WND-CHARM at src/MorphologicalAlgorithms.cpp and can be invoked as an input argument using "--FeatureAlgorithmName Morphological".
-Morphological Features output the computed values for a total of 50 parameters in the order listed below.
+Morphological Features output the computed values for a total of 50 parameters which are described in the order below.
+It should be noted that for the common parameters with MATLAB's regionprops module, the computed values were converted to produce the same results as MATLAB.

-0-Total number of ROI pixels
-1-x coordinate where the rectangular bounding box encompassing the ROI begins 2-y coordinate where the rectangular bounding box encompassing the ROI begins 3-width of the rectangular bounding box encompassing the ROI 4-height of the rectangular bounding box encompassing the ROI 5-area of the rectangular bounding box encompassing the ROI 6-x coordinate of the ROI's centroid
+0-Total number of the ROI (Region of Interest) pixels 1-x coordinate where the rectangular bounding box encompassing the ROI begins 2-y coordinate where the rectangular bounding box encompassing the ROI begins 3-Width of the rectangular bounding box encompassing the ROI 4-Height of the rectangular bounding box encompassing the ROI 5-Area of the rectangular bounding box encompassing the ROI 6-x coordinate of the ROI's centroid
 7-y coordinate of the ROI's centroid
 8-x coordinate of the ROI's weighted centroid
 9-y coordinate of the ROI's weighted centroid
-10-mean of the ROI pixels
+10-Mean of the ROI pixels
-11-min of the ROI pixels
+11-Min of the ROI pixels
-12-max of the ROI pixels
+12-Max of the ROI pixels
-13-median of the ROI pixels
+13-Median of the ROI pixels
-14-standard deviation of the ROI pixels
+14-Standard deviation of the ROI pixels
-15-skewness of the ROI pixels
+15-Skewness of the ROI pixels
 16-Kurtosis of the ROI pixels
 17-x coordinate of the Extrema point at top-left
 18-x coordinate of the Extrema point at top-right